computermadscientist/network_device_discovery/README.md

 2. Receive Unicast UDP response from compatible devices.
 3. Retrieve and parse the XML description file from each device to obtain device attributes.

-## Installation
+## Dependencies

 Requires Python 3.9+ installed.
 You can download the latest version of Python 3 via the [official website](https://www.python.org/downloads/)

-Once Python has been installed, ensure you have the Python library dependencies installed.
+Once Python has been installed, ensure you have the Python library dependencies installed as well.
 ```bash
 $ cd .\network_device_discovery\
 $ python -m pip install -r requirements.txt